The First Section of this Post Displays the Supplies I Use or Recommend for Horn Mounts.

 (I found this recipe for plaster using white glue.
 I have never tried it, but here it is)

-Pack inside the back of the skull cap with Body Putty to give the cap a solid base in which to screw through and attach to your plaque.
+Pack inside the back of the skull cap with Body Putty

-To secure the leather, or cloth on the back side of the skull cap, I use this Heavy Duty Stapler with Heavy Duty 3/8" Staples.
-A similar, but, cheaper Stanley Heavy Duty Stapler works just as well.
+To secure the leather, or cloth on the back side of the skull cap, I use this Heavy Duty Stapler

 As I explained in the video, I made my own hanger from a washer I cut in half, drilled a hole in each side, cut a slot in the center, then, screwed it on through the drilled holes.
 A corner bracket works well too.
-But, if you want to buy a hanger, there is quite a variety of Heavy Duty Hangers for sale.
-Also, VanDykes Taxidermy Supply has an handy hanger called The Noose.
-Comes in a set and is hard to beat for hanging just about anything.
+But, if you want to buy a hanger, there is quite a variety of Heavy Duty Hangers

 You can easily spend too much money on a glue gun.
 I usually spend $10 to $15 USD for mine.
-This Stanley Glue Gun Kit includes both a good gun and glue sticks.
-Well worth the money.
-Don't get a mini glue gun.
-They just don't hold enough glue.
+This Stanley Glue Gun Kit

 For covering the skull cap, I use whatever scraps I have left over; deerskin, elk hide, etc. I try to stay away from cow hides, it's not as easy to work with.
 You'll need at least an 8" x 8" or a 10" x 10" piece.
-If you can't find any leather scraps, and you have to buy some, here is a variety of Leather Pieces.
+If you can't find any leather scraps, and you have to buy some, here is a variety of Leather Pieces

-If I don't use leather to cover the cap, I'll use a Variety of Felt Material like medium green, bright red or black looks nice.
-If you want to use a material, like cotton, a cammo pattern would look good.
+If I don't use leather to cover the cap, I'll use a Variety of Felt Material

-For decorative purposes, and to hide any gaps, I use 3/8" Solid Color Braided Cord or 3/8" Twisted Jute Rope to go around the base of the cap.
-This just sets the mount off and looks good.
+For decorative purposes, and to hide any gaps, I use 3/8" Solid Color Braided Cord

-I don't recommend these, but, a Deer Antler Mounting Kit can be purchased.
-The caps are usually plastic and just don't fit well.
-I never use them.
+I don't recommend these, but, a Deer Antler Mounting Kit

 No comments: